#1 Student Loan Lawyer

-Most federal student loan borrowers won't need to recertify their income and family size until August 2022.
-The student loan recertification date may be sooner if you have FFEL Loans.
+Most federal student loan borrowers won’t need to recertify their income and family size until June 2023.
+The student loan recertification date may be earlier if you have FFEL Loans.

 What is student loan recertification?

 Student loan recertification is the U.S. Department of Education’s process to determine the new monthly payment for borrowers in an income-driven repayment plan.
-To avoid consequences, borrowers must complete the annual recertification before the end of their current repayment period.
+To avoid consequences, borrowers must complete the annual recertification before their current repayment period ends.

 Note: Only federal student loans are eligible for income-driven repayment.
 If you have private student loans, check with your lender to see what repayment options they offer.